Why are the dilepton temperatures at the relativistic heavy-ion colliders are constant, T ~ 0.3 GeV?: Effective temperatures of intermediate mass dileptons observed at different energies from SPS to LHC

-Hence, in the intermediate mass region, $M\sim 2~\textrm{GeV}$, the experimentally measured dielectron temperatures are indeed constant, within a~10 \% uncertainty, whilst the relativistic heavy ion collider energies vary by an order of magnitude, with rapidly increasing initial energy density $\varepsilon \propto T^4$.
+One can see that the measured dielectron temperatures $T_{IMR}\simeq 0.3~\textrm{GeV}$, are indeed constant, within roughly a~10 \% uncertainty, in spite of the tremendous increase in collision energies by more than two orders of magnitude, producing a strong rise of initial energy densities.

-One may wonder, if this behavior of IMR dilepton temperatures at high bombarding energies is caused by the presence of the early, gluon-dominated phase in heavy-ion collisions conjectured in previous works \cite{Stoecker:2015nka,Stoecker:2015zea,Vovchenko:2016ijt}?
+One may wonder, whether this behavior of intermediate-mass dilepton temperatures at high bombarding energies is caused by the presence of the early, gluon-dominated phase in heavy-ion collisions conjectured in previous works \cite{Stoecker:2015nka,Stoecker:2015zea,Vovchenko:2016ijt}.